 Things to Do in Brasov

 You certainly won’t suffer from boredom in Brasov, especially if you happen to like cute European towns with an old-time feel.
 Voila!
 Brasov will delight.
 There’s plenty to do in the city and nearby.
 While we’ve tried to come up with a comprehensive list, we weren’t able to do everything the region has to offer, and there’s likely even more to do and explore that we haven’t included.
-Nevertheless, here are some of the must-do activities in Brasov, Romania.
+Nevertheless, here are some of the not-to-be-missed things to do in Brasov, Romania.

 Climb up to the Black & White Towers